LUMII-AILab/dBaby/README.md

-(b) is produced with 3tAE.ipynb code by deleting the line "immitate()" to force random initialization of reinforcement learning weights. tAE is pre-trained from the game-play files produced in (a)
+(b) is produced with 3tAE.ipynb code by deleting the line "immitate()" to force random initialization of reinforcement learning weights. tAE is pre-trained from the game-play files produced in (c)

 (d) is produced with 2Karpathy.ipynb code.
 Reinforcement learning weights are pre-trained in supervised manner from